terrorizer1980/homebrew-linux-dev/docs/merge-homebrew-core.md

 git diff --name-only --diff-filter=U
 ```

 Of course, conflicts will be different every merge.
-You have to resolve these conflicts either manually in a text editor, or by using tools like `diffuse`, `tkdiff`, or `meld`, all of which are available in Linuxbrew (the latter one is provided in `homebrew/gui` tap: `homebrew/gui/meld`).
+You have to resolve these conflicts either manually in a text editor, or by using tools like `diffuse`, `tkdiff`, or `meld`, some of which are available from Linuxbrew.
 Frequently, conflicts are caused by the new versions of Mac bottles and look like:

 ```ruby
 <<<<<<< HEAD